 The Wolf Sanctuary of PA is located in northern Lancaster County, near the popular town of Lititz and the Pennsylvania Turnpike.

 Tours of the Wolf Sanctuary of PA are offered year-round, four days a week.
 Tours on Saturdays and Sunday are available at 10am, June through September, and at 12pm, October through May.
 No reservation is necessary for weekend tours.
 Tours on Tuesdays and Thursdays are by reservation only and are at 10am year-round.

 Keep in mind that tours can be crowded, especially during the summer and on weekends, so mid-week tours during the school year are a great choice.
-Private tours can also be schedule for those who are especially interested in a more intimate experience.
+Private tours can also be scheduled for those who are especially interested in a more intimate experience.

 One thing that I really appreciated was how much of the tour money goes back into the wolves.
 The sanctuary runs almost entirely on volunteers and uses the money from tours, as well as donations, to keep the doors open.

 If you have the opportunity, visit during the winter months.
 Many of the enclosures feature thick foliage where the wolves can hide.
 However, during the winter, the enclosures are much more open, allowing you to see the wolves almost anywhere.
 Of course, the treats the guides carry ensure that the wolves will come to the fences during your visit no matter when you are there.

 Another unique touring opportunity is the Full Moon Tours at the Wolf Sanctuary of PA.
 Held every month on the night of the full moon, these tours give you the opportunity to wander through the grounds at your own pace without having to keep up with a group.
 There is also a big bonfire on site to keep you warm on cold nights.

 For more information about touring the Wolf Sanctuary of PA or the wolves that live there, check out their website.